-Michael Headley, the Managing Principal of Fish & Richardson’s Silicon Valley office, is a trial lawyer specializing in complex disputes related to intellectual property across a broad range of technologies.
-A Stanford alum with start-up experience and more than a dozen jury and bench trials to date, he has tried cases and counseled clients through disputes involving patents, trademarks, trade secrets, copyrights, unfair competition, and other technology-related issues in courts from Delaware to San Francisco to China.
+Michael Headley, managing principal of the Silicon Valley office of Fish & Richardson P.C., is a trial lawyer specializing in complex disputes related to intellectual property across a broad range of technologies.
+A Stanford alum with startup experience and more than a dozen jury and bench trials to date, he has tried cases and counseled clients through disputes involving patents, trademarks, trade secrets, copyrights, unfair competition, and other technology-related issues in courts from Delaware to San Francisco to China.
 In 2015, Mr. Headley obtained a $139 million verdict for Power Integrations against Fairchild Semiconductor, one of the largest jury verdicts of the year.
-In 2016, the California Daily Journal named Mr. Headley one of the “Top IP Lawyers in California”.
+In 2016, the California Daily Journal named Mr. Headley one of the “Top IP Lawyers in California.”

 “Multinational Litigation Strategy and Coordination,” Panelist, Berkeley-Stanford Advanced Patent Law Institute (December 6, 2018 – East Palo Alto)

 “Enforcement Issues,” Moderator, BCLT/BTLJ Annual Symposium: The Administrative Law of Intellectual Property (April 12, 2018 – Berkeley)

 “Mediation of Patent Cases,” Panel Moderator and Conference Co-Chair, Daily Journal Patent Disputes Forum North (April 2018)

 “Preventing the Misappropriation of Trade Secrets: IP Counsel Responsibilities,” Moderator, Managing Intellectual Property Trade Secrets Forum (September 26, 2017 – Palo Alto)